-Today we talk about the sins in Islam that cannot be forgiven, there are 7 biggest sins in Islam that can never be forgiven no matter how much you pray.
+Today we talk about the sins in Islam that cannot be forgiven, and seven biggest sins in Islam can never be forgiven no matter how much you pray.

 So, before we dive into the topic, here is the summary of today’s discussion.

 What are the 7 biggest sins in Islam?

 These are the details of 7 biggest sins in Islam and its authentication from the Holy Quran;

 1. Polytheism (Shirk)

 Polytheism or shirk refers to a partner to Allah (SWT) in worship, Leadership, or His attributes or name.
 It also appears among one of the destructive sins, as told by Allah SWT in the Holy Quran;